Pittsburgh synagogue shooting: Sentencing phase

 The sentencing phase began on June 16, 2023, with the jury hearing arguments to decide if Bowers should be sentenced to death or life without parole.
 Bowers' defense lawyers sought to persuade the jury that Bowers had significant brain damage and was influenced by mental illness or delusions.
 By contrast, prosecutors emphasized evidence showing that Bowers had extensively planned his attack and was motivated by antisemitism, as shown in his numerous rants on social media and statements to police after the attack.

 Three University of Pittsburgh Medical Center physicians (two radiologists and a neurologist) testified about their review of brain-imaging tests (an EEG, PET, and MRI) of Bowers in 2021 and 2022.
 They found the tests to be largely normal.
 Two defense experts, by contrast, testified that they believed Bowers "had significant brain damage that could be correlated with schizophrenia" and could affect behavior.
 A separate defense expert, a University of North Texas forensic psychologist, testified on his opinions from 20 hours of examination of Bowers over four days in 2022.
 He testified that Bowers was "proud" of his attack, showed no remorse for the shooting, and thought that he deserved medals and a parade.
-The psychologist opined that Bowers is "blatantly psychotic" and suffers from schizophrenia, but agreed on cross-examination that he was "goal-oriented" and planned the attack as much as six months in advance.
+The psychologist opined that Bowers is "blatantly psychotic" and has schizophrenia, but agreed on cross-examination that he was "goal-oriented" and planned the attack as much as six months in advance.
 Separately, a neurologist who examined Bowers in 2021 testified as a defense expert, opining that Bowers had schizophrenia and epilepsy.
 On cross-examination, the defense neurologist acknowledged that Bowers was not "incapable" of plotting the shootings, but testified that "his reasons for planning it out are unreliable in his brain."
 The defense presented evidence of Bowers's lengthy history of serious mental illness, including multiple suicide attempts since his teenage years, an incident in which he "threw flammable liquid on his mother and tried to ignite it" at age thirteen, and three instances of involuntary commitment, the latest in 2004.

 At the request of the defense, the sentencing phase was split into two parts (each with its own opening statements, closing arguments and jury decision): (1) whether Bowers was eligible to be sentenced to death and (2) the selection of the sentence.
 On July 13, 2023, after two hours of deliberation, the jury found that Bowers was eligible for a death sentence.
 After making further deliberation on sentence for two days, the federal jury issued a unanimous decision to sentence Bowers to the death penalty on August 2.
 Bowers was the first and only criminal to be sentenced to death by the US federal government during the presidency of Joe Biden.
 On August 3, 2023, Bowers was formally sentenced to death.